tormozz48/xlsx-template/README.md

 #### .toBuffer()

-Serializes current workbook into buffer.
+Async function which serializes current workbook into buffer.

 ```js
 const xlsxPopulateTemplate = new XLSXPopulateTemplate();